juliusv/prometheus_workshop/workshop.md

 maintenance burden.
 The solution is service discovery.
 Currently, Prometheus supports service discovery via a number of methods.
 Here, we will look at service discovery via DNS SRV records.
-To try out a DNS SRV record, we have created one for `demo-node.prometheus.io`:
+To try out a DNS SRV record, we have created one for `_demo-node._tcp.prometheus.io`:

 ```
-dig +short SRV demo-node.prometheus.io
+dig +short SRV _demo-node._tcp.prometheus.io
 ```

-Only one host and port is returned (the already known `demo-node.prometheus.io` on port 9100), but any number of host/port combinations could be part of the SRV record.
+Only one host and port is returned (the already known `_demo-node._tcp.prometheus.io` on port 9100), but any number of host/port combinations could be part of the SRV record.
 Prometheus regularly polls the DNS information and dynamically adjusts the targets.
-To configure a job with DNS service discovery, add the following to `prometheus.conf`:
+To configure a job with DNS service discovery, add the following to `prometheus.yml`:

 ```
 - job_name: 'discovered_node'
   dns_sd_configs:
     - names:
-        - 'demo-node.prometheus.io'
+        - '_demo-node._tcp.prometheus.io'
 ```

 # The expression language